theolivenbaum/resin/README.md

 Scoring is column-oriented.
 Analyzed fields participate in the scoring.

+## Map/reduce
+Query: "What is a cat?"

+Parse into document: [what,is,a,cat]

+Scan index: what
+Scan index: is
+Scan index: a
+Scan index: cat

+Found documents:

+[(i), (have), a, cat],
+[what, (if), (i), (am), a, cat]

+Normalize to fit into 4-dimensional space:
+[what,is,a,cat]
+[null, null, a, cat],
+[what, null, a, cat]

+Give each word a weight (tf-idf):
+[0.2, 0.1, 0.1, 3],
+[0,        0, 0.1, 3],
+[0.2,     0, 0.1, 3]

+Map the query and the documents in vector space, sort by the documents' (Euclidean) distance from the query document, paginate and as a final step, fetch documents from the filesystem.

 ## Pluggable storage engine
 Implement your own storage engine through the IDocumentStoreWriter, IDocumentStoreReadSessionFactory, IDocumentStoreReadSession and IDocumentStoreDeleteOperation interfaces.